-It is how our immune system reacts to these allergens that cause the vasodilatation, smooth muscle spasm, swelling and glandular secretions that characterize an allergic response.
+It is how our immune system reacts to these allergens that cause vasodilatation, smooth muscle spasm, swelling, and glandular secretions that characterize an allergic response.

-In Ayurveda, the main causative factor of allergies is from improperly digested food called Ama2.
+In Ayurveda, the main causative factor of allergies is improperly digested food called Ama2.

 Ama is a toxic substance that can block the channels of circulation which are the body’s main lines of communication.

 These lines of communication must be cleared so that the body can respond without hyper-vigilance and overly defensive attacks to these harmless substances.

 Ayurveda clears the Ama in different ways depending on the unique characteristics of the person and their symptoms.

 Every allergy sufferer is different and Ayurvedic treatment will emphasize four steps uniquely tailored to the individual.

 These are to boost the digestive fire, adjust the diet to support full digestion, detoxify, and restore the strength of the immune system.3